Evolution of confined quantum scalar fields in curved spacetime. Part I: Small perturbations and resonances

 One can see that, in general, the Bogoliubov transformation will differ from the identity just by terms of first order in~$\varepsilon$, except for the cases where there are resonances.
 That is, if the perturbation of the metric contains some characteristic frequency~$\omega_{\mathrm{p}}$, then the same frequency will usually be also present in the quantities~$\Delta \hat{\alpha}_{n m} (\tilde{t})$ and~$\Delta \hat{\beta}_{n m} (\tilde{t})$; and if this frequency coincides with some difference between the frequencies of two modes, $\omega_{\mathrm{p}} = \omega^0_n - \omega^0_m$ (it is in resonance), then the corresponding coefficient~$\alpha_{n m} (\tilde{t}_{\mathrm{f}}, \tilde{t}_0)$ will grow linearly with the time difference~$\tilde{t}_{\mathrm{f}} - \tilde{t}_0$, and after enough time it will overcome the~$O(\varepsilon)$.
 Respectively, if the characteristic frequency coincides with some sum between the frequencies of two modes, $\omega_{\mathrm{p}} = \omega^0_n + \omega^0_m$, then the corresponding coefficient~$\beta_{n m} (\tilde{t}_{\mathrm{f}}, \tilde{t}_0)$ will grow linearly in time and eventually overcome the~$O(\varepsilon)$.
 For completeness, in \ref{invar1} we show that the resonances remain stable under small deviations of the frequency of the perturbation from the exact resonant frequency.

-If the Fourier transform~$\mathscr{F}$ of~$\Delta \hat{\alpha}_{n m} (\tilde{t})$ [respectively~$\Delta \hat{\beta}_{n m} (\tilde{t})$] exists as a well-defined function, which necessarily implies that the perturbation vanishes fast enough in the asymptotic past and future, another way to consider the resonances is by taking the limits~$\tilde{t}_0 \to -\infty$ and~$\tilde{t}_{\mathrm{f}} \to \infty$ in~(\ref{perturbation_alpha}) and~(\ref{perturbation_beta}) and writing
+If the Fourier transform~$\mathscr{F}$ of~$\Delta \hat{\alpha}_{n m} (\tilde{t})$ [respectively $\Delta \hat{\beta}_{n m} (\tilde{t})$] exists as a well-defined function, which necessarily implies that the perturbation vanishes fast enough in the asymptotic past and future, another way to consider the resonances is by taking the limits~$\tilde{t}_0 \to -\infty$ and~$\tilde{t}_{\mathrm{f}} \to \infty$ in~(\ref{perturbation_alpha}) and~(\ref{perturbation_beta}) and writing

-That is, the Bogoliubov coefficients between the asymptotic past and future are proportional to the Fourier transforms evaluated at the corresponding substraction (respectively addition) of frequencies.
+That is, the Bogoliubov coefficients between the asymptotic past and future are proportional to the Fourier transforms evaluated at the corresponding subtraction (respectively addition) of frequencies.
 Evidently, resonances will occur if the frequency spectrum is peaked around one or more of these values.

-It is important to remark that, since there is no time symmetry, strictly speaking there would be no notion of particles associated to modes with well-defined frequency, except if the perturbation vanishes in the asymptotic regions, in which case one can use~(\ref{fourier_alpha}) and~(\ref{fourier_beta}).
+It is important to remark that, since there is no strict time symmetry [neither~$F(t)$ vanishes in general], strictly speaking there would be no notion of particles associated to modes with well-defined frequency, except if the perturbation really vanishes in certain regions.
 However, even while the perturbation is ongoing, the deviation from the time symmetry is of order~$\varepsilon$.
 Thus, in the resonance regime, when one or more coefficients grow beyond this order, this lack of symmetry can be neglected with a solid physical argument: The deviation from time symmetry is small, and in particular much smaller than the effects measured.
 Therefore, in the case of resonance one can safely say that the physical effects are taking place for particles associated to modes with well-defined frequency.

 In \ref{invar2}, we further support the interpretation in the previous paragraph by proving that the results on resonances do not depend on the particular choice of the basis of modes to order~$\varepsilon$ that we have used to compute the evolution.
 In order to give such proof, in \ref{invar2} we also prove a result that is useful at this point to further simplify the expressions in~(\ref{perturbation_alpha_hat}) and~(\ref{perturbation_beta_hat}): Any contribution of the form